t-data-h/tdh-mgr/docs/tdh-hadoop-setup.md

 Prerequisites are described in detail by the above gists and is also automated via Ansible in the **tdh-gcp** project.

-- Java JDK 1.8
+- Java JDK 1.8 or 11
   Note that this **must** be a JDK distribution, not JRE.
 Oracle is only needed by vendor distributions for the Strong Encryption security module though more recent versions of OpenJDK 1.8 (>171?) now support strong encryption by default.
-Java 11 is not supported fully in Hadoop 2.x though it may function albeit with a load of warnings.
+  Java 11 is not supported fully in Hadoop 2.x, but works with Hadoop3.
+However, only as of Hive 3.1.3 is a JDK11 functional.

 - Disable IPv6
   There are known issues with Hadoop and IPv6 (especially with Ubuntu) and it is recommended to disable the IPv6 stack in the Linux Kernel.

 - sysctl.conf
   ```